Why do my gums bleed when I brush or floss my teeth?

 The best way to stop your gums from bleeding is to be consistent with your oral hygiene and take good care of your teeth and gums.
 Rinsing out your mouth with saltwater mixes and hydrogen peroxide is a good way to cleanse and soothe irritated gums.
 Stress has been shown to make gums bleed.
-Reducing levels of stress and taking or increasing levels of vitamin c and k will also help soothe and reduce bleeding gums.
+Reducing stress levels and taking or increasing levels of vitamins c and k will also help soothe and reduce bleeding gums.

 What causes gum bleeding?

-The main cause of bleeding gums is plaque buildup as a result of poor oral care.
+The main cause of bleeding gums is plaque buildup due to poor oral care.
 Poor oral care can lead to gingivitis.
-Plaque around gum can become hard and lead to inflamed, irritated and bleeding gums.
+Plaque around the gums can become hard and lead to inflamed, irritated, and bleeding gums.
 Hormonal changes may also cause bleeding gums.